there are no rules: how yohji yamamoto is taking y-3 to the next level

 This spring Yohji Yamamoto and adidas joined forces to launch Y-3 SPORT, Y-3's first fully dedicated sportswear collection.
 Sleek, black and ergonomic, it's everything modern sportswear should be.
-There are no loud colour palettes or confrontational logos; this is serious apparel for serious athletes, in a stylish colour palette of black and charcoal grey.
-"Whenever I walk in big cities like Paris, New York, Beijing or Shanghai, I notice people wearing very ugly sports outfits," Yohji says of the collection's inspiration.
-"They are wasting clothing, using cheap new fabrics and mixing colour terribly.
+There are no loud color palettes or confrontational logos; this is serious apparel for serious athletes, in a stylish color palette of black and charcoal grey.
+"Whenever I walk in big cities like Paris, New York, Beijing, or Shanghai, I notice people wearing very ugly sports outfits," Yohji says of the collection's inspiration.
+"They are wasting clothing, using cheap new fabrics, and mixing color terribly.
 It is very painful for me to see.
 I need dynamite!
 My desire for Y-3 SPORT is to make sportswear elegant and chic."

 Y-3 enriches my creative life.
 I put every emotion and sensation I have into the clothes, so please feel them.

 The capsule collection that ensued is a groundbreaking feat of modern engineering and design.
-Garments are softer, lighter and more durable than ever before.
-Seamless designs with bonded constructions enable greater freedom of movement, while advanced breathable technology across running tights, jackets, gilets, t-shirts, jerseys and tanks allow the fabrics to breathe on the body like a second skin.
+Garments are softer, lighter, and more durable than ever before.
+Seamless designs with bonded constructions enable greater freedom of movement, while advanced breathable technology across running tights, jackets, t-shirts, jerseys, and tanks allow the fabrics to breathe on the body like a second skin.
 Perfect for intense workouts.
 "We were absolutely adamant that our customer wouldn't be compromised on style, whatever sport they may do," Lawrence says.
-As for the shoes… Hyped trainers are a mainstay of the Y-3 brand and for Y-3 SPORT this is set to continue.
-More like spacewear than sportswear, the limited edition Approach Primeknit hi-top trainers feature tiny energy capsules that unleash bundles of energy every time your foot hits the ground.
-While the Primeknit sockliner enables you to hug the road or track while protecting your feet like never before.
+As for the shoes: hyped sneakers are a mainstay of the Y-3 brand and for Y-3 SPORT, this is set to continue.
+More like spacewear than sportswear, the limited edition Approach Primeknit hi-top sneakers feature tiny energy capsules that unleash bundles of energy every time your foot hits the ground.
+The Primeknit sockliner enables you to hug the road or track while protecting your feet like never before.

 Whenever I walk in big cities like Paris, New York, Beijing or Shanghai, I notice people wearing very ugly sports outfits.
 I think I need dynamite!
 My desire for Y-3 SPORT is to make sportswear elegant and chic.